adamavenir/villager.io-old/README.md

 ==========
 Wouldn't it be great if there was a good site to create and share the indie culture and community of the Tri-Cities?

-People, places, groups, events, projects.
+People, places, groups, projects, events.

-This is the spiritual successor to [wecreate.tc](http://wecreate.tc), but it'll be more than that.
+This is the successor to [wecreate.tc](http://wecreate.tc), but it'll be more than that.

 ## Done: